 - Food and water

-Water stations are positioned at well spaced intervals along the course.
-There are 4 refreshment stands where you can leave yourself energy bars or gels.
+Water stations are positioned at well-spaced intervals along the course.
+You can leave yourself energy bars or gels to be handed to you from these stations.
 Coordinate this with your guides.

 - After the race